-Domain 1: Podiatric surgeon
+Domain 1: Podiatrist

-This domain covers the specialist knowledge, skills and attributes a podiatric surgeon requires to practise independently and provide safe, high quality, person-centred care.
-Podiatric surgeons provide specialist services to members of the public who consult them.
+This domain covers the knowledge, skills and attributes a podiatrist needs to practise independently and to give safe, high quality and culturally responsive person-centred care.
+Podiatrists give the full range of podiatry procedures to members of the public who consult them.
 This includes podiatric assessment, differential diagnosis, development and implementation of management strategies specific to the patient's condition and review to assess the efficacy of these management strategies.
-Management strategies can include both surgical and conservative or non-surgical options.
-The podiatric surgeon will discuss the merits of treatment options with each individual patient and help the patient select the best approach to enable an active and functional life.
-This domain also covers the knowledge, skills and attributes a podiatric surgeon requires for the safe and effective use of medicines in podiatric surgical practice.
+It also includes the knowledge, skills and attributes a podiatrist needs for the safe and effective use of medicines in podiatry practice.